kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 ## Summary

 We covered a lot of ground in this chapter, and we are now able to do quite a bit of data manipulation, including:

 - Combining maps with `merge`
 - Adding and removing single properties with `assoc` and `dissoc`
 - Working with deeply nested data using `get-in`, `assoc-in`, and `update-in`

 Between the sequence operations that we covered in the last lesson and the additional operations that we just learned, we can write quite intricate, data-driven programs.
 Next up, we'll put together all that we have learned about collections and sequences to build a contact list application that keeps its data in `localStorage`.

+[^1]: JavaScript's new optional chaining feature would simplify this expression as `user?.sessions?[0]?.pageviews?[0]`